 What is the problem?
 National broadband strategies are incomplete

 Today, almost all Member States have a broadband strategy.
 Most of them focus on complete coverage for basic levels of broadband (i.e. adequate for email, routine surfing and administrative services).
-Only few of them have recently set clear operational measures to achieve:
+Very few of them set clear operational measures to achieve:

-- Real competition among broadband service providers that would lead to affordable prices for consumers;
+- Real competition among broadband providers that would lead to affordable prices for consumers;

-- The roll-out of high-speed internet, both in terms of timing and funding, in particular ensuring connectivity in rural and remote areas.
+- The roll-out of high-speed internet, both in terms of timing and funding.

 Why is EU action required?
 Better national strategies to stimulate investment in broadband